-Configure the AnzoGraph Database Service on the Leader Server (and Single-Server Installations)
+Configure the Database Service on the Leader Server (and Single-Servers)

-The AnzoGraph service runs the database process.
-This service is configured to run after the system management daemon (azgmgrd) is started.
+The anzograph service runs the database process.
+This service is configured to run after azgmgrd is started.
 Starting the database is done only on the leader server.
 The leader connects to the system managers on the compute servers and starts the database across the cluster.